Shopping Cart No items

 Call toll-free : 1-877-385-8998

-Make sure you use Trelegy Ellipta at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.
+Make sure you take Trelegy Ellipta at the same time each day to create a routine for yourself and to ensure an even spread of the Fluticasone/Umeclidinium/Vilanterol dosage in your system.
 For optimal results take this medication on a regular basis.
 Do not change or increase your dose.
 You should continue taking this medication even if you feel well.

 This medication may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before taking Trelegy Ellipta.
-Speak with your doctor about any known medical conditions relating to heart problems, high blood pressure, bone loss, history of eye problems, difficulty urinating, seizures, overactive thyroid, diabetes, and liver disease.
+Speak with your doctor about any known medical conditions relating to high blood pressure, bone loss, depression, diabetes, eye problems, heart problems, recent infections, liver problems, overactive thyroid, and seizures.
 Tell your doctor about any current medications or supplementation to avoid interactions with Trelegy Ellipta.

-You may experience irregular heart rhythm (QT prolongation) while taking Trelegy Ellipta.
-The risk of QT prolongation is increased with salt deficiencies and use of diuretics can also increase this risk.
+You may experience irregular heart rhythm (QT prolongation) while taking this medication.
+Risk of QT prolongation is increased with salt deficiencies and use of diuretics can also increase this risk.

-Side effects for Trelegy Ellipta are: headache, back pain, changes in taste, diarrhea, cough, mouth pain, sore throat, and gastroenteritis (nausea, vomiting, cramps, and fever).
+Headache, back pain, changes in taste, diarrhea, cough, mouth pain, sore throat, and gastroenteritis (nausea, vomiting, cramps, and fever)

 Q: What happens if I suddenly stop taking this medication?